• Skip to primary navigation

 Mini Tikka MacSala macarons are that delicious French touch with a cauliflower soup.
 Did you know that anything referred to as Dubarry in French cuisine refers to a dish made of cauliflower?
 This Crème Dubarry is probably the most creamy, classic French soup and was created for Madame du Barry, King Louis XV's last and favourite mistress.

-For more about the romantic story, see the recipe post for this Crème Dubarry.
+For more about the romantic story, see the soup recipe for Crème Dubarry.

 black bowl of creamy soup with cauliflower florets on silk red, mistletoe and candle lit